-Lately, I’ve been waking up in the middle of the night in a cold sweat.
-(Sound familiar, anyone?!)
-By noon, I’ve checked Twitter 800 times.
-By 6pm, I feel jittery if I haven’t already poured myself a glass of wine.
-Before I open my news app, I hold my breath.
-It’s a new learned reflex.
+This past year and a half has been a an anxious time in all our lives.
+I know I’m not along here.
+There were many days, when by noon, I’d have checked Twitter 800 times.
+By 6pm, I felt jittery if I hadn’t already poured myself a glass of wine.
+Before I opened my news app, I’d hold my breath.
+It became a new learned reflex.

 Years ago, my therapist, Frank, taught me one little magical phrase to repeat to myself when the weight of the world feels too overwhelming: Don’t add suffering to the suffering.
 So I’ve been trying to keep this in mind.